Advantages of Silicon Carbide Powder

 - Advanced Ceramics

-Perfect for high-strength, corrosion-resistant, and heat-stable ceramic parts.
+Perfect for high-strength, corrosion-resistant, and heat-stable SiC ceramic parts.

 - SiC Brake Discs and Clutches